ruslan-uoc/AlphaBridge-AF3LocalPatch/README.md

 # !!!
-This fork is deprecated as now AlphaBrideg supports the output from AlphaFold3.
+This fork is deprecated as now AlphaBridge supports the output from AlphaFold3.

 # AlphaFold3 Local Installation Compatability Patch for AlphaBridge